 Next, randomly dab the medium Cloudy Day paint color onto the wall.
 Add less coverage than you did with the lighter color.

-Finally, add just a tiny amount of the Napoleonic Blue chalk paint to a smaller brush and add to the stencil lightly.
+Finally, add just a tiny amount of the Napoleonic Blue chalk paint to a smaller brush and lightly apply it to the stencil.
 Do not completely cover any of the openings with a darker color.

 You can see how the three colors are applied randomly to achieve the desired effect below.
 Some areas barely show any paint, and other areas appear darker.